-Salzburger Nockerl are light and fluffy, they are delicate vanilla-flavored dumplings, which reminds me of a soufflé.
-Like so many wonderful Austrian desserts this dish has a long history.
-The Nockerl were invented in Salzburg in the 17th century.
+Salzburger Nockerl are airy and soft, resembling delicate vanilla-flavored dumplings akin to a Souffle.
+Like many delightful Austrian desserts, this dish boasts a rich history.
+The Nockerl originated in Salzburg during the 17th century.

-Salzburger Nockerl are served warm as a main dish or dessert, then dusted with powdered sugar and paired with fruit sauces or a berry jam.
+Salzburger Nockerl are served warm, either as a main dish or as a delightful dessert.
+They are typically dusted generously with powdered sugar and paired with fruit sauces or a flavorful berry jam to enhance their sweetness.

 Salzburger Nockerln